davidmytton/paper-video-streaming-network-energy/README.md

 This code packages the methodology for my [Environmental Technology MSc](https://www.imperial.ac.uk/environmental-policy/msc/) thesis at Imperial College London so that the required traceroute data can be collected from volunteers as easily as possible.

-The code is not being maintained past the publication date.

 ## Study

 ### Goal